FabianAltekrueger/WPPNets/README.md

 # WPPNets: Unsupervised CNN Training with Wasserstein Patch Priors for Image Superresolution

-This code belongs to the paper [1] Please cite the paper, if you use this code.
+This code belongs to the paper [1] available at https://arxiv.org/abs/2201.08157.
+Please cite the paper, if you use this code.

-The paper [1] is available at ...
+The paper [1] is
 The repository contains an implementation of WPPNets as introduced in [1].
 It contains scripts for reproducing the numerical example Texture superresolution in Section 5.2.

 Moreover, the file `wgenpatex.py` is adapted from [2] available at https://github.com/johertrich/Wasserstein_Patch_Prior and is adapted from [3].
 Furthermore, the folder `model` is adapted from [5] available at https://github.com/hellloxiaotian/ACNet.